Benwick921/i3gapstutorial/README.md

 ## System Troubleshooting
 Changing default terminal bindin `$Mod+d exec urxvt` doesent work any more.
 For more information follow the tutorial [here](https://www.osradar.com/change-the-default-terminal-emulator-on-linux/).
-The solution is to install `URxvt`
+The solution is to install `URxvt`.
 ``` bash
 sudo apt install rxvt-unicode
 ```